 Who are the best Game of Thrones characters?
 George R. R. Martin’s epic series of fantasy novels, A Song of Ice and Fire, ultimately spawned what is widely regarded as one of the best TV series of all time.
-Game of Thrones premiered in 2011, with eight seasons of the hit show, and the House of the Dragon prequel series now in the works.
+Game of Thrones premiered in 2011, with eight seasons of the hit show, and the House of the Dragon prequel series.

 Love them or hate them, there’s plenty of great characters to choose from when picking a favourite.
 That is, if they’re not killed off after one episode.
 But, who should sit on the Iron Throne?
 We took on the challenge of settling the debate once and for all with our definitive list of the best Game of Thrones characters.